RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_database.md

 * `client_ssl_certificate` - (Optional) SSL certificate to authenticate user connections.
 * `data_eviction` - (Optional) The data items eviction policy (either: 'allkeys-lru', 'allkeys-lfu', 'allkeys-random', 'volatile-lru', 'volatile-lfu', 'volatile-random', 'volatile-ttl' or 'noeviction'.
 Default: 'volatile-lru')
 * `global_data_persistence` - (Optional) Global rate of database data persistence (in persistent storage) of regions that dont override global settings.
 Default: 'none'
-* `global_password` - (Optional) Password to access the database of regions that dont override global settings.
+* `global_password` - (Optional) Password to access the database of regions that don't override global settings.
 If left empty, the password will be generated automatically
-* `global_alert` - (Optional) A block defining Redis database alert of regions that dont override global settings, documented below, can be specified multiple times
+* `global_alert` - (Optional) A block defining Redis database alert of regions that don't override global settings, documented below, can be specified multiple times
-* `global_source_ips` - (Optional)  List of source IP addresses or subnet masks of regions that dont override global settings.
+* `global_source_ips` - (Optional)  List of source IP addresses or subnet masks of regions that don't override global settings.
 If specified, Redis clients will be able to connect to this database only from within the specified source IP addresses ranges (example: ['192.168.10.0/32', '192.168.12.0/24'])
+* `port` - (Optional) TCP port on which the database is available - must be between 10000 and 19999.
 * `override_region` - (Optional) Override region specific configuration, documented below